Lazza/Fuji/README.md

 ## Development

-Fuji is developed as a Universal2 application using the **3.11.7 release** of Python from [Python.org][python].
+Fuji is developed as a Universal2 application using the **3.10 release** of Python from [Python.org][python].

+You can create a virtual environment with:

+    /usr/local/bin/python3.10 -m venv env

 The DMG file can be built by using the included Pyinstaller script: